julianwachholz/django-guest-user/docs/usage.rst

 decorator or :class:`AllowGuestUserMixin<guest_user.mixins.AllowGuestUserMixin>`
 is used to tell Django explicitly which views may create a new temporary guest.

-Each time an anonymous user requests a decorated view, a new temporary guest user will be created and logged in with a randomly generated username.
-The username generator can be defined using the :attr:`GUEST_USER_NAME_GENERATOR<guest_user.app_settings.AppSettings.NAME_GENERATOR>` setting.

 .. code:: python

   from guest_user.decorators import allow_guest_user

   @allow_guest_user
   def hello_guest(request):
+      """
+      This view will always have an authenticated user, but some may be guests.
-      # Default username generator creates a UUID4
+      The default username generator will create a UUID4.

-      # "Hello, b5daf1dd-1a2f-4d18-a74c-f13bf2f086f7!"
+      Example response: "Hello, b5daf1dd-1a2f-4d18-a74c-f13bf2f086f7!"
+      """
       return HttpResponse(f"Hello, {request.user.username}!")

+Each time an anonymous user requests a decorated view, a new temporary guest user will be created and logged in with a randomly generated username.
+The username generator can be defined using the :attr:`GUEST_USER_NAME_GENERATOR<guest_user.app_settings.AppSettings.NAME_GENERATOR>` setting.

 Converting guests
 -----------------